Rafhael-Josino/Rafhael-Josino/README.md

 ### Hi there 👋

-- I am graduated at the Instituto Militar de Engenharia (Militaty Institute of Engineering), in Brazil, at Telecommunication Engineering.
+- I am graduated at the Instituto Militar de Engenharia (Militaty Institute of Engineering), in Brazil, at Telecommunication Engineering, currently working as a Network Manager at the 21º Centro de Telemática.
-- I’m currently learning front and back end development aiming to work in one of this fields.
+- I’m currently learning front-end and back-end development with React and NodeJS, but always searching for new technologies and knowledge.
-- I have a little experience with C, C++, Python, Matlab, currently learning Javascript, HTML, Node and data bank.
+- I have a little experience with C, C++, Python and Matlab.